walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

                    }
     );

+...
+Another example, this time each player will hear a Cat's Meow...

+    /*
+      Play a Cat's Meow sound for each player.
+    */
+    utils.foreach( server.onlinePlayers,
+                   function (player) {
+                       player.playSound(player.location,
+                                        org.bukkit.Sound.CAT_MEOW,
+                                        1,
+                                        1);

+                   }
+    );

+#### Exercise
+Try changing the above function so that different sounds are played instead of a Cat's Meow.
+You'll need to lookup the [CraftBukkit API's Sound class][soundapi] to see all of the possible sounds that can be played.

 Loops are a key part of programming in any language.
 Javascript provides `for` and `while` statements for looping and many javascript libraries also provide their own custom looping functions.
 You should